 Weather in Langkawi in June

-As the southwest monsoon season carries on throughout the month of June, the western coastline in particular is affected by heavy afternoon downpours.
-But the whole archipelago sees a lot of rain this month – on average, there’s 218 millimeters falling across 18 days, so chances are you’ll experience at least some rain if you visit Langkawi this time of year.
+As the southwest monsoon season continues throughout June, the western coastline is particularly affected by heavy afternoon downpours.
+But the whole archipelago sees a lot of rain this month – on average, there are 218 millimeters falling across 18 days, so chances are you’ll experience at least some rain if you visit Langkawi this time of year.

 However, sunshine is never too far away.
-There is still an average of nine hours of sunshine per day and little cloud coverage, thanks to those short showers.
+Thanks to those short showers, there is still an average of nine hours of sunshine per day and little cloud coverage.
 Humidity is still high (maxing out at 93% with a minimum of 70%).
 It’s a good time of year to visit if you can stand the heat, as hotel prices remain low before the high season of summer starts.

 Weather in Langkawi in July

 It’s still monsoon season in Langkawi by the time July rolls around.
 This month usually sees around 233 millimeters of rainfall across 13 days, marking an increase on the previous month, while humidity is the same (93-70%).

 Even though it’s pretty rainy, there’s still quite a lot of sunshine to soak up in Langkawi in July – around eight hours.
 UV levels remain high (there’s a UV index of 12), so covering up from the sun and keeping in the shade where possible is a must.
 Temperatures have dropped slightly, with daytime averages of 28°C and nights around 27°C.